 Rozanne is a teacher by profession and currently a stay-at-home mom to a four-year-old son and two-year-old daughter.
 She is also the creator behind the amazing Instagram account “Bright Little Brains,” an educational account full of wonderful kids DIY projects, activities and tutorials to help other parents find ideas and inspiration!

 Projects like these are great for quality family time during a rainy day.
 It’s easy to make and provides endless enjoyable playtime!
 You can involve your kids in the process from the beginning to the end.
 Let them draw their cardboard treehouse creation by visualizing how it should look.

 Guide them through the process by giving them cutting tasks or decorating it at the end.
-If they are involved in the making of it, they will probably play with it much more often.
+If they are involved in the making of this fun cardboard tree house they will probably play with it much more often.

 Note: Some links may be affiliate links.
 That means I may make a commission if you use my links to purchase, at no extra added cost to you!
 I only recommend products that I personally love and believe in.
 Full disclaimer here.

 Easy Cardboard Crafts for Kids: DIY Cardboard Treehouse

 Here are few reasons why I love DIY recycle material projects like easy cardboard crafts for kids, especially when it comes to learning through play activities for my little ones: